 By Jennifer McDougall

-When people consume alcohol, they are putting major organs at risk, threatening the proper and healthy function each organ is designed to perform for optimal vitality.
+When people consume alcohol, they put significant organs at risk, threatening the proper and healthy function each organ is designed to perform for optimal vitality.

 When the cells in your body metabolize, alcohol is converted into a toxic chemical called acetaldehyde (CH 3 CHO).
 Acetaldehyde damages tissue in the mouth, which can cause dental problems and mouth and throat cancer.

-Prolonged damage and continued consumption of alcohol can lead to a multitude of issues.
+Prolonged damage and continued consumption of alcohol can lead to many issues.

 How to Care for Your Digestive Health